Erwanp-python-game/Evolve/README.md

   <img src="map.png" width="500" title="hover text">
 </p>

-The world in which you live is randomly generated in each game and is changing through time entering glaciations, heating periods meteors volcanoes and continental moves.
+The world in which you live is randomly generated in each game and is changing through time entering glaciations, heating periods, meteors, volcanoes, and continental moves.
 Your creature can also be affected by local climate change due to storms.
 You can play in 3 difficulty modes with missions to comply or in free mode without.
-Try to reach present times and you will get your score according to the missions done and exploration of the world realised.
+Try to reach present times and you will get your score according to the missions done and exploration of the world.

 ## Installation